Domain name disputes FAQs

 The main cause of domain name disputes is the registration of similar names.

 The best way to reduce the risk is to take great care over your choice of domain name.
-Although you cannot register a domain name that someone else has already registered, almost all registrars will accept domain names for registration that are similar to existing names.
+Although you cannot register a name that someone else has already registered, almost all registrars will accept domain names for registration that are similar to existing names.

 To minimise the risk of a dispute, avoid registering a domain name that uses a competitor's trading name or trademark.
-As the internet is an international medium, you should ideally check trading names and trade marks internationally, particularly if you plan to register a 'generic' or international domain name such as mycompany.com.
+As the internet is an international medium, you should ideally check trading names and trademarks internationally, particularly if you plan to register a 'generic' or international domain name such as mycompany.com.

 Fighting a dispute - even if you win - could cause significant disruption and cost.